 To make securing your WordPress website easy for you, install security plugins instead and let them notify you about any incoming threats.
-Just make sure to get security plugins with high ratings and mostly positive reviews only from WordPress’ official plugin library.
+Get security plugins with high ratings and mostly positive reviews only from WordPress’s official plugin library.
 Install their stable versions and keep them regularly updated as well.

-As someone who has their own website that’s running on WordPress, you’ll want to avoid experiencing security nightmares as much as possible.
-After all, once your WordPress website gets hacked, you should expect visitor traffic to suddenly dwindle.
+As someone who has their website running on WordPress, you’ll want to avoid experiencing security nightmares as much as possible.
+After all, once your WordPress website gets hacked, you should expect visitor traffic to dwindle suddenly.
 Add to that the difficulty of getting all that lost visitor traffic back.
-Thus, you should make sure that your WordPress website is protected from the latest threats by applying the above-listed tips to secure it better.
+Thus, you should ensure that your WordPress website is protected from the latest threats by applying the above-listed tips to secure it better.
 You can’t afford to leave your WordPress website’s security to chance and regret not taking any preventive measures to shield it from getting hacked when it’s already too late.